Have you ever had change knock on your door?

 These three steps are simple, but they are not necessarily easy.
 Making change happen can be some of the most difficult work, but it is never impossible.

 I have found that by looking at a situation through the lens of this process, I am able to break anything down into manageable parts.
-I become less overwhelmed and gradually more at ease with myself and my circumstances; I become willing to open my hands and receive the next possible thing instead of clinging to the past.
+This means I become less overwhelmed and gradually more at ease with myself and my circumstances; I become willing to open my hands and receive the next possible thing instead of clinging to the past.

 Simply, I become capable of making change happen.